If you are planning on applying to Montreat College, there is no application fee, which means it is free to apply.

 Out of all students that were admitted, 72% submitted a class rank.
 At Montreat College 9% of students ranked in the top 10% of their graduating class in high school, 26% were in the top 25% and 60% were in the top 50%.

-Montreat College considers standardized tests scores during the admissions process.
+Montreat College considers ACT or SAT scores as part of the admissions process.

-Montreat College does not have a test optional admissions policy.
+Montreat College has a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 To be most competitive at Montreat College, you should strive to earn between 18 and 23 on the ACT.